Overview

 • The competition is intended for those studying, training and/or working in the aircraft maintenance/manufacturing industry.

 • The competition is based on the standards attained by trainees who are studying or enrolled on a level three programme or who have achieved a level three qualification in the last 12 months or who have gained their EASA Part 66 Qualification.
-(Up to level three for England, Northern Ireland and Wales, up to level six for Scotland or up to five years’ experience in a working environment).
+(Level three for England, Northern Ireland and Wales, up to level six for Scotland or up to five years’ experience in a working environment).

 How it works